roadsidemultimedia/Docs/pages/basics/system_requirements.md

 ## WordPress Requirements ##

-We strongly advise that you always use the latest stable version of WordPress for security reasons.
+We strongly advise that you always use the latest stable version of [Wordpress](http://wordpress.org/ "Wordpress") for security reasons.

 * The self hosted version of WordPress available from WordPress.org
 * WordPress version 3.0 or greater